AlbusSec/NetLab/lab-5/Hint-5.md

 ## Interface are not Working Status
 Cisco switches use two different sets of status code.
-On set of two status code that are also used in routers interface status code. and another set of one status code(Word).
+One set of the two status codes that are also used in router's interface status code and another set of one status code(Word).

-let's talk about Single status Code is basically a word that tells the interface are working or not, (Connected, notconnect).
-Now what about two status code refer the line status and protocol status
+Let's talk about Single status Code which is basically a word that tells either the interface is working or not, i.e (Connected, notconnect).
+Now, what about the two status codes refering the line status and protocol status.
-The Line status tell about layer 1 working, and Protocol status tell the layer 2 working.
+The Line status tells about layer 1's working and Protocol status tells about the layer 2's working.

 ## Misson
- - In this lab, You need to troubleshoot the interface, and find the problem
+ - In this lab, You will have to troubleshoot the interface and find the problem .

 ## Hint
-- The following table list the code combination and define some problem that are commonly occure on interfaces.
+- The following table list is given for the code combination and defining some problems that are commonly occuring on interfaces.

 <table>
 <tr>